pachyderm/docs/content/latest/concepts/data-concepts/branch.md

 ---
 # metadata #
 title: Branch
-description: Learn about the concept of a branch in Pachyderm.
+description: Learn about the concept of a branch in MLDM.
 glossaryDefinition: A pointer to a commit that moves along with new commits as they are submitted.
 date:
 # taxonomy #